Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 • ORI Search: Applicants can enter an Originating Agency Identification (ORI) during their search.
 This number means the search results are sent directly to the agency that provided it.

-Follow this FL background check guide for more details about the checking process and laws relating to background checks in Florida.
+Follow this Florida background check guide for more details about the checking process and laws relating to background checks in the state.

 Level 2: A Level 2 check is conducted only by the Federal Bureau of Investigation (FBI).
 It is a more thorough and accurate check, using a person’s fingerprints to retrieve their nationwide criminal history and employment record.
 The rap sheet provided by the FBI is also called an Identity History Summary.